AdobeDocs/cc-everywhere/src/pages/guides/concepts/generate-image-v2.md

 ![Thumbnail Actions](./img/genimage_further-intent.jpg)

-The new experience also introduces a set of actions that can be immediately performed on the generated image, and allow the user to transfer it directly to the editor.
-They are collected in a dropdown menu within the thumbnail, and can include adding text, cropping, or applying filters.
+You now have a set of actions you can immediately perform on the generated image.
+You can allow your user to transfer the image directly to the editor.
+These actions are collected in a dropdown menu within the thumbnail.
+They include adding text, cropping, and applying filters.
 Similar to the Rich Preview, these actions are controlled by the [`thumbnailOptions`](../../v4/shared/src/types/module/AppConfig.types/enumerations/ThumbnailOption.md) property of the `appConfig` object, which array can now include `"edit-dropdown"`.
 Additionally, the actual options are set in the [`editDropdownOptions`](../../v4/shared/src/types/ExportConfig.types/enumerations/EditFurtherIntent.md) array, as option objects:

 ```js
 const appConfig = {